SCOTT SIMON, Host:

-Somewhere in Iowa, two bonobo chimpanzees named Kanzi and Panbanisha will be listening to this next story and they'll understand a lot of it.
+Somewhere in Iowa, two bonobo chimpanzees named Kanzi and Panbanisha will be listening to this next story, and they'll understand a lot of it.
 Good morning.
 These bonobos know thousands of words.
 They use sentences.
-They're linguistic skill is so remarkable it's changing scientists' thinking about the nature of human language.
+Their linguistic skill is so remarkable it's changing scientists' thinking about the nature of human language.

 In the first of a series of language, NPR's Science Correspondent Jon Hamilton and producer Anna Vigran went to Iowa to meet Kanzi and Panbanisha and the scientists who work with them.

 JON HAMILTON: We're in a waiting room at the Great Ape Trust near Des Moines.
 We've got an appointment to see Kanzi.
 He's the world's most famous bonobo and a bit of a showoff.
 But Kanzi's little sister, Panbanisha, has other plans.